hahouari/ites_rag_course/presentation.md

 ### What do we need to implement RAG System?

-- Large Language Model (e.g. OpenAI GPT-3 or Anthropic Sonnet)
+- Large Language Model (e.g. OpenAI GPT-3, Anthropic Sonnet, or Google Gemini)
-- Structured Data (e.g. in JSON format)
+- Structured Data
 - Embedding Model for Semantic Search
 - Database with vector storage & search capabilities

+---

+### What is scraping & structuring data?

+- Scraping: Extracting desired data from websites, PDFs, or APIs.
+- Structuring Data: Converting scraped data into a structured format (e.g. JSON, CSV, XML, Class Objects, etc).

 ---